Can a Divorce Decree Be Reversed?

 A recent New Hampshire case brings up an interesting question for Floridians who are considering divorce.
 The New Hampshire Supreme Court refused to allow a couple to cancel a divorce that had already been finalized.
 The couple, who had been married for more than two decades, reconciled after the divorce process had been completed and wished to simply undo the divorce by filing paperwork.
 However, in New Hampshire, that is not an option.

-Can You Undo a Divorce?
+Can You Undo a Divorce in Florida?

 Canceling a completed divorce is not an option under Florida law either.
 A divorce decree separates the couple’s property, ends their marital privileges and may include orders for spousal support and child custody.
 These decisions are legally binding and cannot simply be overturned by “canceling” the divorce.